Pregnancy and Scoliosis: What You Should Know Before, During, and After

 The postpartum period is busy and often exhausting.
 Lack of sleep, changes in routine, and the constant demands of caring for your baby can make it harder to take care of yourself.
 This can lead to prolonged positions and reduced activity often causing you to lean or shift into your curve without realizing it.

 Carrying Baby: If you have a pelvic shift, you may naturally rest your child on that side of your hip.
-While convenient, this reinforces curve patterns.
+While this feels “comfortable” or natural to you, it unfortunately reinforces curve patterns.
 Alternating sides or using ergonomic carriers can help.
+Knowing which side you will naturally deviate baby to is imperative, so ask your Schroth PT ahead of time.

 3. Long-Term Spine Health